The people

 Favorite place in the Dunes: Washington Park Beach

 As a native of Michigan City, Amber grew up playing in the area’s woodlands and on the shores of Lake Michigan.
 She received a Bachelor of Science degree in education from Ball State University.
-Amber has a background in the finance and manufacturing industries and most recently in the education industry where she coordinates a youth mentoring program at some local schools.
+Amber has a background in the finance and manufacturing industries, and most recently in the education industry, where she coordinates a youth mentoring program at some local schools.
 She is involved in community groups and local volunteer efforts.
-In her free time, Amber still enjoys spending time with her family on the shores of Lake Michigan beaching, boating, hiking and fishing.
+In her free time, Amber enjoys spending time with her family on the shores of Lake Michigan, beaching, boating, hiking, and fishing.

 Betsy Maher